christo/blocky-toad/README.md

 ## How to build

+`Game.py` can be run if you already have pygame installed.
+If that doesn't work, read on.

 Install dependencies with pipenv by running the provided `install.sh` or if you know what you're doing... do that.

 Note that in order to run on macos I needed to use pygame 2.0 which is currently in pre-release.

+Pull requests are encouraged!

 ## TODO

 * some kind of random spawn rate - need maybe min and max of uniform range
+* finish defining the levels so the game can be finished
+* add fly and other bonuses, maybe turtles etc.